quintel/documentation/docs/contrib/gql.md

 #### QUERY_PRESENT(key)

 Returns the present value of the the gquery, when given a key.
-If the argument is a lambda ( -> { ... }), it returns the present value of the query inside the lamba.
+If the argument is a lambda ( -> { ... }), it returns the present value of the query inside the lambda.

 ```ruby
 GRAPH(year)